10oms/om-demo/README.md

 # om-demo
-this is demo for Github
+this is demo for Github.